 Buyer's Guide to High-Efficiency Water Heaters

-The recovery rate is the number of gallons of hot water a water heater can provide within an hour after being completely drained.
-If you use hot water often throughout the day, look for a water heater with a higher recovery rate.
+The recovery rate indicates the number of gallons of hot water a heater can deliver per hour after being fully depleted.
+If your household frequently uses hot water throughout the day, you will need a water heater with a higher recovery rate.

-Compared with conventional electric models, heat pump water heaters typically have higher recovery rates.
+Compared to traditional electric models, heat pump water heaters often exhibit superior recovery rates.

-A water heater’s UEF rating is a measure of its energy efficiency, with higher numbers denoting more efficient units.
-The UEF calculation is based off of how much energy the water heater uses and how much energy is used to power the water heater itself.
+The UEF rating of a water heater measures its energy efficiency; higher numbers indicate more efficient units.
+This rating is derived based on the energy required to heat the water and the energy consumption of the water heater itself.

-Think of UEF like an exchange rate: Water heaters with high UEF ratings will yield a higher return on every dollar of energy you put in.
-In general, ENERGY STAR certified conventional gas and electric water heaters have UEF ratings between 0.65 and 0.95 — or 65 to 95 cents on the dollar — while heat pump water heaters have much higher UEF ratings of 2.75 to 3.5.
+Think of UEF as an exchange rate: higher UEF ratings mean you get more energy output per dollar spent.
+Typically, conventional gas and electric water heaters certified by ENERGY STAR have UEF ratings from 0.65 to 0.95, while heat pump water heaters boast much higher UEF ratings between 2.75 and 3.5.

 Cost